The Gender and Security Sector Lab Research

 GSS lab research asks the following questions:

-• What are the main barriers to women’s meaningful participation in the security forces, and more specifically, in UN peacekeeping missions?
+What are the main barriers to women’s meaningful participation and wellbeing in the security forces, and more specifically, in UN peacekeeping missions?

-• How do peacekeeping missions affect personnels’ beliefs about gender, violence, abuse of authority, and security force autonomy?
+How does deployment to peacekeeping missions affect personnels’ beliefs about gender, violence, abuse of authority, and security force autonomy?

-Methods: The research utilizes the security force personnel survey data, as well as institutional questionnaires and elite interviews with those responsible for making key decisions about the country’s involvement with United Nations peacekeeping.
+Methods: The research utilizes the security force personnel survey data, as well as institutional questionnaires, focus groups with female personnel, and elite interviews with those responsible for making key decisions about the country’s security sector and peacekeeping deployment.

 Published Research Papers